 I am a writer, translator and analyst based in Norwich, England.
 Since finishing a degree in Russian in 2007 I have worked and travelled in Russia, Central Asia, the Caucasus and Eastern Europe.
 If you know a company or organisation that may be interested in working with me, please feel free to get in touch.

 For three years as a market analyst in the wine & spirits industry I travelled to 11 countries – Russia, Kazakhstan, Uzbekistan, Kyrgyzstan, Ukraine, Georgia, Armenia, Azerbaijan, Bulgaria, Greece and Turkey – to meet with 80 alcohol companies, and put together analytical reports about consumer trends.
 I have travelled a lot in these places, and understand their cultures and histories.

-Before this I spent eight years as a Russian translator and English-language proofreader: three of them at international law firms in Kiev, Ukraine, then five years at a company in London that organised conferences in Russia and the CIS region, for the oil & gas, banking, pharmaceutical, mining and other industries.
-Since 2010 I have also taken on freelance translation projects on a wide range of subjects: my translations have been published in the Guardian newspaper, and used in British high court cases.
+Before this I spent eight years as an in-house Russian translator and English-language proofreader: three of them at international law firms in Kiev, Ukraine, then five years at a company in London that organised conferences in Russia and the CIS region, for the oil & gas, medical, pharmaceutical, banking, mining and other industries.
+Since 2010 I have taken on freelance translation projects on a wide range of subjects: my translations have been published in the Guardian newspaper, and used in British high court cases.
 In 2019 I translated the novel ‘Skaz stoletnego stepnyaka’ by the Kazakh author Bayangali Alimzhanov.

 I write about Russia and elsewhere in Eurasia for Lonely Planet.
 My writing has been published in three books: ‘The Expeditioner’s Guide to the World’ (2009 – a story about a train journey with a Chechen family), the 2014 Wisden Cricketers’ Almanack (a report of a cricket tournament in Uzbekistan), and in the Bradt Travel Guides anthology ‘Kidding Around’ (2019 – a story about a trip to Bulgaria with my son).
 I have also been the features writer for Ukraine International Airlines’ ‘Panorama’ magazine, and written for the IWSR Magazine (wines & spirits), Russia Beyond The Headlines (technology, sport), The Calvert Journal (Eurasian culture, travel) and Open Central Asia (travel and business).